Sirisha-t/iMPP/README.md

 __Download the latest release__
 ```
-1. Extract the zip file, or tar file provided in the latest impp-v1.0.0 release:
+1. Extract the zip file, or tar file provided in the current release:
-$unzip iMPP-1.0.0.zip
+$unzip iMPP-current.zip
 or
-$tar -xvf iMPP-1.0.0.tar.gz
+$tar -xvf iMPP-current.tar.gz

-2. Go to the project directory (/iMPP-1.0.0):
+2. Go to the project directory (/iMPP-current):
-$cd iMPP-1.0.0/
+$cd iMPP-current/
 ```